AdyGCode/Programming-2023S2/session_17/OSS-17-Programming.md

 You now have  a choice of flavours, depending on how you want to tackle the project.

-BOTH versions are VALID for submission!
+> **BOTH** versions are **VALID** for submission!
+>

-You complete ONLY ONE of them.
+> You complete **ONLY ONE** of them.

-The second version is much longer ONLY because the  the instructions are detailed and explicit.
+The second version is a much longer document **ONLY** because the instructions are detailed and more explicit.

 Rafael will record an online session at 4pm on Thursday, which all are welcome to join, where he will step through the new version of the project.

+This will be recorded and made available in the shell.

-He will also be demonstrating on Wednesday afternoon to the face-to-face students - this code may be found on the NM-TAFE github repositories: https://github.com/NM-TAFE/civ-ipriot-in-class-demos
+He will also be demonstrating on Wednesday afternoon to the face-to-face students - this code may be found on the NM-TAFE GitHub repositories: https://github.com/NM-TAFE/civ-ipriot-in-class-demos

 New version may be also found at:
 [https://github.com/NM-TAFE/civ-ipriot-in-class-demos/blob/2023/s2/raf/activities/carpark-prj-guided.md](https://github.com/NM-TAFE/civ-ipriot-in-class-demos/blob/2023/s2/raf/activities/carpark-prj-guided.md "https://github.com/nm-tafe/civ-ipriot-in-class-demos/blob/2023/s2/raf/activities/carpark-prj-guided.md")